 Have you been to Xochimilco?
 So sings the Mexican pop band Mariaxibit.
 The song, Boyfriend from Mexico, is silly and cheeky.
-I “discovered” this particular song when someone who wanted to be my boyfriend (from Mexico).
+I “discovered” this particular song when someone who wanted to be my boyfriend (from Mexico) serenaded me with it.
 Unfortunately – well, I guess it depends how you look at it – I did not want the boyfriend from Mexico.
 But… I did learn how to properly pronounce the party that is this series of canals and wonderful, colorful, flat bottomed boats in the southern part of Mexico City.

 A long standing CDMX bucket list location for me, upon my first full day in CDMX I set out to experience these canals and spend part of a day in Xochimilco once and for all.

 Xochimilco is affectionately called the “Venice” of Mexico City.
 You might also hear people talk about the “floating gardens” of Mexico City and they are referring to here.
 While two’s company, three’s a crowd, and anything more is a fiesta or a brawl, my solo venture was a party of one.
 And that was mightily alright by me.